 - Sales can use positive customer testimonials as social proof when outreaching to new customers.

-- Happy customers are more likely to give referrals and word-of-mouth recommendations.
+- Positive customer experiences result in happy customers who are likelier to give referrals and word-of-mouth recommendations.

 - It can result in expanded deal sizes, renewed licences and increased LTV.